Kudo/react-native-v8/README.md

 ### How to reduce APK size ?

 The V8 currently bundled by default supports [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) and the ICU data costs about 7MiB per ABI.
-If you are not going to use `Intl`, you could use no-Intl version to reduce APK size. (jsc-android and Hermes have no Intl by default)
+If you are not going to use `Intl`, you could use no-Intl version to reduce APK size. (jsc-android have no Intl by default)

 ## TODO